ansys/pydpf-composites/doc/source/index.rst

     This limitation does not affect (layered) solid elements.
   - The support of variable materials and material fields.
 Without ACP, only the temperature is considered for the evaluation of variable material properties.
-  - Global plies, ply-wise scoping, and ly-wise failure criteria.
+  - Global plies, ply-wise scoping, and ply-wise failure criteria.
 Layer-wise post-processing is always supported thanks to the scripting
   - Plotting results on the reference surface of a laminate.